Quick Answer

 Mechanism 3: Circulation Improvement

 The skin-lifting effect of kinesiology tape creates convolutions (wrinkles) in the skin that increase the space between the skin and the underlying fascia.
-This increased interstitial space facilitates lymphatic flow and venous return from the inflamed plantar fascia insertion area — accelerating removal of inflammatory metabolites and reducing the chronic aching that accompanies plantar fasciitis.
+This increased interstitial space supports lymphatic flow and venous return from the inflamed plantar fascia insertion area — accelerating removal of inflammatory metabolites and reducing the chronic aching that accompanies plantar fasciitis.

 Dr. Tom’s 6 Best Kinesiology Tapes for Plantar Fasciitis in 2026